 BVI School of Ayurveda

-Dr. Small, our Institute Director, is a former faculty member of Western Michigan University and has extensive experience in academia.
-She a Trustee of The Sambodh Society, Inc. (TSSI) and energetically worked to help manifest the Sambodh Center for Human Excellence (SCHE, 2007), a Vedantic ashram and headquarters of TSSI, where she has played many roles since 1997, when she helped to found The Sambodh Society, Inc..
-In 2010 she began developing programs in Ayurveda at the ashram which led to the formation of the Bodhananda Vedic Institute and its School of Ayurveda.
-She has been an advocate for, and a student of, Ayurveda since the mid-1980s when she was introduced to Dr. Dolkar Khangkar (New Delhi) a Tibetan Ayurvedic doctor, on one of her many visits to India.
+Dr. Small, the Founder and our first Institute Administrative Director, is a former faculty member of Western Michigan University and has extensive experience in academia.
+She a Trustee of The Sambodh Society, Inc. (TSSI) and energetically worked to help manifest the Sambodh Center for Human Excellence (SCHE, 2007), a Vedantic ashram and headquarters of TSSI, where she has played many roles since 1997, when she helped to found The Sambodh Society, Inc. In 2010 she began developing programs in Ayurveda at the ashram which led to the formation of the Bodhananda Vedic Institute and its School of Ayurveda.
+She has been an advocate for, and a student of, Ayurveda since the mid-1980s when she was introduced to Dr. Dolkar Khangkar (New Delhi) a Tibetan Ayurvedic doctor, on one of Ruth's many visits to India.

 Dr. (Vaidya) Ashlesha Raut, B.A.M.&S., M.D.
 Ayur,